katjagrace/katjagrace.github.io/_posts/2021-06-29-do-incoherent-creatures-have-reason-to-be-coherent.md

 My understanding is that various ‘coherence arguments' exist, of the form:

 1. If your preferences diverged from being representable by a utility function in some way, then you would do strictly worse in some way than by having some kind of preferences that were representable by a utility function.
 For instance, you will lose money, for nothing.
-2. You have good reason not to do that / don’t do that / you should predict that reasonable creatures will stop doing that if they notice that they are doing it.
+2. You have good reason not to do that / don’t do that / you should predict that reasonable creatures will stop doing that if they notice that they are doing it.<!--ex-->

 For example, from [Arbital](https://arbital.com/p/expected_utility_formalism/?l=7hh):